 Giving all Students a Voice is Key to More Effective Higher Education

 Often, it is argued that higher education sometimes fails to achieve its desired objectives because students are not allowed to voice their opinions or given a platform to make decisions.
 The world is always in a state of flux.
 Students won’t stay in school forever.
 Once they are done with their studies, they must move on to the real world and embark on their respective careers.
-By giving students a voice and an opportunity to play a center stage role in the learning process, institutions will be adequately preparing them for the positions that they will play later on in the society.
+By giving students a voice and an opportunity to play a center-stage role in the learning process, institutions will be adequately preparing them for the positions that they will play later on in the society.

 Giving students a voice may entail throwing out traditional methods of learning.
 For instance, you can streamline the curriculum to address problems and issues that the students experience in their daily lives and their communities.
 In such a situation, it will be easier to garner the learners’ attention, since learning will be centered on things that are of interest to them.
-As a result, they are likely to actively participate in the learning process.
+As a result, they are likely to participate in the learning process actively.
 Educators will be providing them with a platform that they can use to articulate their problems and what they think needs to be done to address such issues.

 Why Student Voice is Valuable

 At best, the role of students in the learning process is misguided.
 The education systems that are in use in many parts of the world are institution-focused rather than being student-focused.
-Students are perhaps the most important stakeholders in the education system, but instutitions don’t seem to understand this.
+Students are perhaps the most critical stakeholders in the education system, but institutions don’t seem to understand this.
 Students dedicate a lot of their time, effort, and money to the pursuit of attaining a college degree.